Movie Madness Video

 Video rental shop and film museum in Portland, Oregon, U.S.

 Movie Madness Video is a nonprofit video rental shop and museum of film history in Portland, Oregon's Sunnyside neighborhood, in the United States.

 History

 The store was opened by Hollywood film editor Mike Clark in 1991.

-In October 2017, Hollywood Theatre launched a Kickstarter campaign to purchase and preserve the store.
+After Clark approached the Hollywood Theatre in 2017 to see if they might be interested in purchasing the store, as well as its massive collection and museum.
+They launched a Kickstarter campaign to purchase and preserve the store.
+The campaign was successful, raising $250,000, enabling the theatre to purchase the business and the 80,000+ film collection.
 The theatre acquired ownership in 2018.

-In May 2025, the Hollywood Theatre announced plans to relocate Movie Madness across the street from the theatre, as part of a grander plan to create a new "film district" in the neighborhood.
+Movie Madness is slated to relocate across the street from Hollywood Theatre in 2027, as part of a grander plan to create a new "film district" in the neighborhood.